bbauska/W3Cx-5of5/README.md

 <pre>
 1.  function movePlayerWithMouse() {
 2.    if(mousePos !== undefined) {
 3.      player.x = mousePos.x;
 4.      player.y = mousePos.y;
 5.    }
 6.  }
 </pre>

-If the mouse position is defined, the player&apos;s x and y position will equal to the positions of the mouse pointer.
+<p>If the mouse position is defined, the player&apos;s x and y position will
+equal to the positions of the mouse pointer.</p>

-The mouse position may be undefined if the animation loop started without the mouse cursor being on top of the canvas.
-Remember that the mainLoop starts as soon as the page is loaded.
+<p>The mouse position may be undefined if the animation loop started
+without the mouse cursor being on top of the canvas.
+Remember that the mainLoop starts as soon as the page is loaded.</p>

 <p>Perhaps it&apos;s occurred to you that it might be better to move the player
 &quot;from its center&quot; instead of from its top left corner.
 We leave this